meleu/gostack-bootcamp-notes/level-02/01-starting-with-nodejs-and-typescript.md

 **Answer**: because the business rules' logic sits on the service.
 The client shouldn't be worried about business rules.

-## My GoBarber codebase at this point:
+## My GoBarber codebase up to this point

 <https://github.com/meleu/gobarber/tree/31c499b3df733a8e7224df9d210035699ddc2503>